tendermint/tendermint/docs/architecture/adr-016-protocol-versions.md

 ## Context

+Here we focus on software-agnostic protocol versions.

 The Software Version is covered by SemVer and described elsewhere.
 It is not relevant to the protocol description, suffice to say that if any protocol version changes, the software version changes, but not necessarily vice versa.

-Software version shoudl be included in NodeInfo for convenience/diagnostics.
+Software version should be included in NodeInfo for convenience/diagnostics.

 We are also interested in versioning across different blockchains in a meaningful way, for instance to differentiate branches of a contentious hard-fork.
 We leave that for a later ADR.

-Here we focus on protocol versions.

 ## Requirements